 There isn’t a day go by, where I’m not having to piece something together based on my Cerebral Palsy diagnosis.
 Often from nowhere, a conversation will bring a new understanding into the equation and that’s another piece of the jigsaw fixed.

 People reading this, may think it incredible that I never realised this whilst experiencing difficulties in school.
-I was aware how hard school was for me and my difficulties learning in class, but as I only discovered I had Cerebral Palsy 7 years ago, I never equated the two.
+I was aware how hard school was for me and my difficulties learning in class, but as I only discovered I had cerebral palsy 7 years ago at the age of 46, I never equated the two.

-Failing in school isn’t something I’m proud of, but shouldn’t feel guilty either.
+Failing in school isn’t something I’m proud of, but I shouldn’t feel guilty either.
 I should have had someone in school, helping me to learn.
 It also didn’t help when judgments on my abilities were constantly being formed from school and home and yet nothing was ever done about it.

-Brain damage will always have massive implications.
-Like this blog has shown, I’m still finding out what those implications are.
+Through my blog, I am still finding out what those implications are.
 No doubt those implications will be the subject of another blog.